Geneva College: Athletics

-Football competition began in 1890 under head coach William McCracken.
+The football program began in 1890 under head coach William McCracken.
 Over the years, the football team has amassed an all-time record of 496 wins, 437 losses, and 48 ties with five appearances in the Victory Bowl.
 The current football coach is Geno DeMarco.

 Culture and traditions

 Students must attend a designated number of weekly college-sponsored chapels to qualify for graduation.
 Alcohol is banned from the campus, and tobacco use is restricted from the entire campus.
 Greek letter fraternities and sororities are not permitted.

 One of the earliest college basketball games in the United States occurred at Geneva College on April 8, 1893, when the Geneva College Covenanters defeated the New Brighton YMCA.
 Geneva commemorates this event through the athletic slogan of "The Birthplace of College Basketball".
-Geneva also has one of the oldest basketball courts in collegiate sports in the Johnson Gymnasium.
+Geneva also has one of the oldest basketball courts in collegiate sports in the Johnston Gymnasium.

 Geneva was founded by Scottish and Scots-Irish immigrants.
 Many names of campus buildings and areas bear Scottish names: